romeerez/orchid-orm/docs/src/guide/create-update-delete.md

   // set the column to a specific value
   column1: 123,

-  // use raw SQL to update the column
+  // use custom SQL to update the column
-  column2: db.table.sql`2 + 2`,
+  column2: sql`2 + 2`,

   // use query that returns a single value
   // returning multiple values will result in Postgres error